octue/octue-sdk-python/docs/source/creating_digital_twins.rst

         - Non-python or system dependencies (e.g. ``openfast``, ``wget``)
         - Python dependencies that aren't installable via ``pip``
         - Private python packages

+        Here are two examples of a custom ``Dockerfile``:

+        - A TurbSim service - `uses a different base image <https://github.com/aerosense-ai/turbsim-service/blob/main/Dockerfile>`_
+        - An OpenFAST service - `includes adding system dependencies and a non-standard installation of a python package <https://github.com/aerosense-ai/openfast-aventa-service/blob/main/Dockerfile>`_

         If you do provide one, you must specify its path in ``octue.yaml`` under the ``dockerfile_path`` key.